TomiIsojarvi/CO2-Finland/README.md

 ```
 ### Add API key to the project
 Visit https://data.fingrid.fi/en to acquire your personal API key.
-Create `.env` file at the project directory and at the following:
+Create a `.env` file at the project directory and at the following:
 ```
 API_KEY=<YOUR API KEY>
 ```